labs14-stampd/backend/README.md

 ## Technology Stack

-The following is a short list of the major dependencies used (with the reasons we used them) followed by a complete and exhaustive one with all production and development packages incorporated in the server build.
+The following is a short list of the major dependencies used (with the reasons we used them) followed by complete and exhaustive ones with all production and development packages incorporated in the server build.

 #### Node and Express